gfeyer/fleet_commander/README.md

 # Game Instructions

 ## Setup
-- Download the game from Releases (Windows, Linux, OSX) and unzip it.
+- Download the game from Releases tab (Windows, Linux, OSX) and unzip it.
 - Alternatively, build from source.

 ## Gameplay Basics